Base64 Encode

 A Quick Flashback: The Origins of Base64

-Base64 encoding wasn’t created for fun—it was born out of necessity.
+This method of data conversion wasn’t created for fun—it was born out of necessity.
 In the early days of the internet, email systems (like MIME) couldn’t handle binary files.
-Engineers needed a way to encode into Base64 so that attachments could be plain text while keeping them intact.
-Base64 encode was standardized in the 1980s and widely adopted ever since (Borenstein & Freed, 1993).
+There was a need for a solution that could turn binary files into a text format without losing data.
+This encoding was standardized in the 1980s and widely adopted ever since (Borenstein & Freed, 1993).

 Fast forward to today, and Base64 encoding is everywhere—from encoding images in HTML to securing API authentication tokens.
 But is it encryption?
 Not quite.
 And that’s where most misconceptions begin.

-The right box will display the encoded Base64 encode string output.
+● The right box will display the encoded output.

 Step 2: Enter Your Text or Data

-Type or paste your text into the Input Text box to convert it into Base64 encode.
+Type or paste your text into the Input Text box to convert it into encoded form.

 Examples of Input: